cmolinan/Bookstore/README.md

 n![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bookstore -  Add Reducers and Actions
+# Bookstore -  Use Redux in React components
-This is the second milestone of "Bookstore", a MVP website that allows you to:
+This is the third milestone of "Bookstore", a MVP website that allows you to:
 -Display a list of books.
 -Add a book.
 -Remove a selected book.
 ## Built With
-- Redux
-- React JS
+- Redux and React JS
     {
       components, events, states, hooks,
       props, router, reducers and actions